menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

 1. Select the DNS record in the DNS record list

-2. Either click "Edit" in the main task bar, or click on "Edit DNS record" in the Inspector actions.
+2. Either click :guilabel:`Edit` in the main task bar, or click on :guilabel:`Edit DNS record` in the Inspector actions.

 3. A dialog is displayed which allows you to modify the DNS record

-4. Click Save to persist the changes
+4. Click :guilabel:`Save` to persist the changes.

 Deleting a DNS record
 ^^^^^^^^^^^^^^^^^^^^^

 1. Select the DNS record in the DNS record list

-2. Click on "Delete" in the main task bar or click on "Delete DNS record in the Inspector actions
+2. Click on :guilabel:`Delete` in the main task bar or click on :guilabel:`Delete DNS record` in the Inspector actions.

 3. Users will be prompted before the record(s) are deleted